Japanese pipistrelle

-The Japanese house bat (Pipistrellus abramus), also known as Japanese pipistrelle, is a species of vesper bat.
+The Japanese pipistrelle (Alionoctula abramus), also known as Japanese house bat, is a species of vesper bat.
 An adult has a body length of 3.6–4.8 cm, a tail of 2.9–4.0 cm, and a wing length of 3.2–3.6 cm.
 It prefers to roost under the ceiling or inside the roof of old buildings.
 It is found across East Asia, from China and Taiwan into the Ussuri region, the Korean Peninsula, and Japan.

 Further distribution

 In China, it is found in Hainan province and its island and the Zhoushan archipelago.

 Diet

 The species feeds on beetles, caddisflies, flies, hymenopterans, moths, and true bugs.

 Reproduction

 Before the young is born, it goes through 33 embryonic stages.